jcsmei/is210-week-03-extra/Slides05.rst

 .. image:: https://github.com/jcsmei/is210-week-03-extra/blob/master/Witcher-3.gif

-Use magic to stop your enemeies!
+Use magic to stop your enemies!

 <- Previous_ Next_ ->